asteroidhouse/equibel/README.md

 consistency-based belief change in a graph-oriented setting, namely:

-1. Global completion,
+1. Global completion
-2. Simple iteration,
+2. Simple iteration
-3. Expanding iteration,
+3. Expanding iteration
-4. Augmenting iteration, and
+4. Augmenting iteration
 5. The ring method.

-The global completion opteration is performed on an `EquibelGraph` `G` by `eb.global_completion(G)`; this performs a "one-shot" procedure to update the information at every node in the graph, and thus is not an iterative approach.
+The global completion operation is performed on an `EquibelGraph` `G` by `eb.global_completion(G)`; this performs a "one-shot" procedure to update the information at every node in the graph, and thus is not an iterative approach.
 All of the other approaches---*simple*, *expanding*, *augmenting*, and *ring*---can be performed